kyma-project/api-gateway/docs/user/custom-resources/apirule/04-70-changes-in-apirule-v2.md

 > Operators allow you to define a single APIRule that matches multiple request paths.
 However, this also introduces the possibility of path conflicts.
 A path conflict occurs when two or more APIRule resources match the same path and share at least one common HTTP method.
 This is why the order of rules is important.

-For more information on the APIRule specification, see [APIRule v2 Custom Resource](../apirule/04-10-apirule-custom-resource.md).
+For more information on the APIRule rules specification, see [Ordering Rules in APIRule `v2`](../apirule/04-20-significance-of-rule-path-and-method-order.md).

 **Required action**: Replace regexp expressions in the **spec.rules.path** field of your APIRule CRs with the `{*}` and `{**}` operators.